 Of course, you shouldn’t give up!
 Try searching for longer-tail versions of that keyword, until you find something that looks a bit less competitive.

 With GrowthBar, you can quickly see the DA of every site on page 1 of the Google SERP and it displays a simple score at the top of every Google search that makes it clear how competitive a keyword is.
 This score is based on the domain authorities of the results on the first several pages of the Google SERP.

 Simple, right?
 SEO isn’t rocket science.
 Just figure out how competitive a term is, either by eyeballing it or installing GrowthBar now!

 Look at the number of searches for any keyword and related keywords.

-Like we said, not all keywords are created equal.
+Like I said, not all keywords are created equal.
 The surest way to succeed with SEO is to find keywords that not only are uncompetitive, but have high search volume as well.

 There’s no reason to waste your time writing tons of great content on a topic that’s never searched!

 GrowthBar will help you prioritize which keywords to go after.